Children’s Discovery Forest

 Volunteers from Maple Valley’s Make A Difference Day, parents and children of our Little Sparrows Forest School, and the Maple Valley Fire Department came together to re-purpose and build a covered shelter for use during heavy rain or inclement weather.
 In the summer of 2017, we plan to add donated windows, benches, and storage shelves, as well as rain gutter and catchment system.

-Phase Three: The Food
+Phase Three: Community Education

 As the Discovery Forest lends itself to more and more visitors, we will be developing a long-term plan for protecting the plants and trees in the area.
 A schematic design will be drafted incorporating both permaculture and food forest principles, as well as increasing accessibility by adding visitor benches, tree platforms, and educational signage.
 Additionally, we will be raising funds to create a sustainable Children’s Food Forest for community education and exhibit.